JoshDoody/joshdoody.github.io/_book_excerpts/interview/the-dreaded-salary-question.md

 layout: post
 title: The Dreaded Salary Question
 tagline: Why you shouldn't disclose your current or desired salary during a job interview
 excerpt: One of the most common starting salary neogotiation mistakes is disclosing your current or desired salary during the interview process.
-Here's how to avoid
+Here's how to avoid.
 chapter: interview
 section: 2
 ---